AdvancedRx Project Plan · Updated 2026-06-11

 • C · Build REST endpoint — independent of B, can run concurrent

-• D · Per-channel cutover — CMDT-gated, e-scripts first, faxes later
+• D · Per-channel cutover — CMDT-gated, e-scripts first, faxes later; hard-gated on V2A

-• E · Cleanup — only after D stable for one release cycle
+• E · Cleanup — only after D stable for one release cycle; retires the dormant New_Prescriptions_Manually_Entered (gated on the V2A writer re-check)

 What's de-risked